-Product / Packaging disposal DO NOT allow wash water from cleaning or process equipment to enter drains.
-It may be necessary to collect all wash water for treatment before disposal.
-In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
-Where in doubt contact the responsible authority.
-DO NOT recycle spilled material.
-Consult State Land Waste Management Authority for disposal.
-Neutralise spill material carefully and decontaminate empty containers and spill residues with 10% ammonia solution plus detergent or a proprietary decontaminant prior to disposal.
-DO NOT seal or stopper drums being decontaminated as CO2 gas is generated and may pressurise containers.
+- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - $\mbox{\ensuremath{\,^{\blacktriangleright}}}\mbox{\ensuremath{\,$ - In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Where in doubt contact the responsible authority. - Product / Packaging disposal - DO NOT recycle spilled material.
+Consult State Land Waste Management Authority for disposal. - Neutralise spill material carefully and decontaminate empty containers and spill residues with 10% ammonia solution plus detergent or a proprietary decontaminant prior to disposal. - DO NOT seal or stopper drums being decontaminated as CO2 gas is generated and may pressurise containers.